shootthemoonfilms/prores-proxies/prores-proxies/README.md

 Quicktime MOV files properly when using the Quicktime decoder -- the workaround for which is to use ```.mpg``` as the file extension for the proxy files.

+The threading option allows parallelism (more than one file to be encoded at once).
+It is disabled by default.

 ## Dependencies